Treatment Choice with Nonlinear Regret: Introduction

 In a series of papers, Manski and Tetenov have explored optimal treatment rules in frameworks that go beyond the classical paradigm of the statistical decision theory laid out by \cite{Wald50}. \cite{manski1988ordinal,manski2011actualist} argues to maximize a functional of the welfare distribution that at least weakly respects stochastic dominance. \cite{manski2014quantile} consider the performance of a statistical treatment rule measured in terms of quantiles of the welfare.
 Our approach is distinct from the approaches taken by the aforementioned papers.
 In particular, we select treatment rules based on the distributions of their regret.
 Motivated by the risk aversion of policy makers, \cite{manski2007admissible} consider a concave and monotone transformation of welfare measured in terms of a binary outcome, and define regret in terms of the transformed welfare.
 That is, \cite{manski2007admissible} take a concave transformation of the welfare and keep the associated regret linear, while our approach looks at a nonlinear transformation of regret, keeping the welfare linear.
 These two approaches share a similar motivation: they advocate that decision makers may wish to take other aspects of the regret distribution into consideration when ranking decision rules.
-However, how they implement such a motivation and how technically tractable they are (to pin down different optimal rules) are significantly different.
+However, the strength of our approach lies in its technical tractability and practical implementability.
 See Online Appendix \ref{sec:app.compare} for further discussions on these matters.